 - Status – active or inactive;

 While adding a new supplier, you have to deal with 6 tabs: General, Settings, Contacts, Reports, Stock Import Settings, and Stock Import History.
 In its turn, the General tab is divided into 2 sections: Main and Address.
 The Main section has only one mandatory field – Name.
 Code, Contact, Email, Website, and Notes can be left empty.
 As for Locale and Status, they already have default values which can be changed.

 Address information is not mandatory, but by filling it in, you will make your Magento 2 backend more admin-friendly.

-The Settings tab allows you to specify the minimum of order, carriage free amount, global discount, currency, tax rate, supply and shipping delay, payment terms, and shipping instructions.
+The Settings tab allows you to specify the minimum value for order, carriage free amount, global discount, currency, tax rate, supply and shipping delay, payment terms, and shipping instructions.

 In Contacts, fill in sales, accounting, and aftersales contacts: emails, telephones, notes, etc.

 Product / Supplier Association enables you to perform various mass actions: remove, associate to supplier, and mass edit.
 Besides, the grid allows you to export/import data.

 The Mass Stock Editor page contains a grid with products that illustrates the following data: ID, SKU, Product (name), Status (enabled or disabled), Warehouse, Qty in Warehouse (this column is editable), Qty to Ship, Available Qty, and Shelf Location.
 You can export the grid via CSV.

 The Stock Helper page also contains a grid.
 The following columns are available: